Nitzantomer1998/VirtualZoo/VirtualZooCode/diet/README.txt

 Diet Package Guide:
+- Java file --> Carnivore class.
+- Java file --> IDiet interface.

 Explanation:
-  - package defining the eating functionality, and the animals diet types.
+  - package to define the available diet types, and the eating functionality of the program.